-- 1. Title block. - 2.
-North arrow. - 3.
-Graphic scale. - 4.
-Overall plan view of the project. - 5.
-Profiles of all sanitary and storm sewer pipes. - 6.
-Horizontal and vertical coordinates of all established survey control points. - 7.
-Horizontal and vertical coordinates of all sanitary and storm sewer manholes and inverts. - 8.
-All applicable bearings, distances, pipe sizes, slopes, materials, etc. - 9.
-All applicable property line and easement information. - 10.
-The hard copies shall be certified by the PLS and PE on each plan sheet with the applicable notation, signature, and seal. - 11.
+- 1. Title block.

+- 2. North arrow.

+- 3. Graphic scale.

+- 4. Overall plan view of the project.

+- 5. Horizontal and vertical coordinates of all established survey control points.

+- 6. Horizontal and vertical coordinates of all sanitary and storm sewer manholes and inverts. - 7.
+All applicable bearings, distances, pipe sizes, slopes, materials, etc. - 8.
+All applicable property line and easement information. - 9.
+The hard copies shall be certified by the PLS and PE on each plan sheet with the applicable notation, signature, and seal. - 10.
 All plan sheets shall be clearly marked in the title block with the notation "AS-BUILT".

 The digital copies of the as-built drawings shall be submitted in a format compatible to the City's software.
-Each digital copy of the as-built drawings shall include a copy of all as-built plan sheets in both DWG and TIFF formats.
+Each digital copy of the as-built drawings shall include a copy of all as-built plan sheets in both DWG and PDF formats.
+PDF files shall be a minimum resolution of 300 dpi.
 Each applicable feature provided in the DWG file shall be located in a separate and clearly labeled layer.
 In addition to the drawings, each digital copy shall also include the survey data in tabular form as an Excel (XLS) spreadsheet.
 The layout of the tabular data shall be in accordance with the standard template spreadsheet provided by the City for the appropriate feature being collected.
 All fields associated with that feature shall be populated as designated or required, and any applicable quality control query errors included in the spreadsheet template shall be addressed prior to submittal.
-The tabular data required is for features that will be imported into the City's GIS database and is not intended to be all inclusive of the survey collection that may be required to adequately compile the as-built drawing information.
-Additional feature data may be required on the as-built drawings for graphical display of installed conditions that are not specifically requested as part of the tabular data to be submitted.
+The tabular data required is for features that will be imported into the City's GIS database and is not intended to be all inclusive of the survey collection that may be required on the as-built drawings for graphical display of installed conditions that are not specifically requested as part of the tabular data to be submitted.